Why Switch from Do Not Pay?

 Pine AI

 "Yes, we included Pine AI first, no surprise.
 This is our blog, so of course we're going to mention our own app.
-We help people with the single most hated part of managing your money: actually dealing with companies.
+We help people with the single most avoided part of managing your money: actually dealing with companies.
 The Pine AI assistant makes the phone calls you dread, sits on hold so you don’t have to, and handles the entire process from start to finish.
 It's built to actually solve the problem, not just help you solve it yourself."

 Best for: Automatically handling annoying customer service calls for you.